-Fig. 7: System manager current calculation
+Fig. 8: System manager current calculation

-Malfunction possible!
+NOTE Malfunction possible!
 The same ground potential must be used for the E-Bus supply of all EtherCAT terminals in a terminal block!

-3.3 General notes for setting the watchdog
+4.3 General notes for setting the watchdog

-ELxxxx terminals are equipped with a safety feature (watchdog) that switches off the outputs after a specifiable time e.g. in the event of an interruption of the process data traffic, depending on the device and settings, e.g. in OFF state.
+The ELxxxx terminals are equipped with a safety device (watchdog) which, e.g. in the event of interrupted process data traffic, switches the outputs (if present) to a presettable state after a presettable time, depending on the device and setting, e.g. to FALSE (off) or an output value.

-The EtherCAT slave controller (ESC) in the EL2xxx terminals features two watchdogs:
+The EtherCAT slave controller (ESC) features two watchdogs: